-I, , Filipino, of legal age and with office address at, do hereby certify that: "Corpor the duly appointed Corporate Secretary of (the ation"), a corporation duly organized and existing under and by virtue of the laws of the Republic nilippines, with office address at on the records, during the lawfully convened meeting of the Board of Directors of the Corporation, the following resolutions were passed and approved: "RESOLVED, That,, "RESOLVED, FINALLY, That PLC be furnished with a certified copy of this resolution and PLC may rely on the continuing validity of this resolution until receipt of written notice of its revocation." oregoing resolutions have not been modified, amended or revoked in accordance with the records of poration presently in my custody.
-IN WIT NESS WHEREOF, I have signed this instrument in on Printed Name and Signature of the Corporate Secretary SUBSCI Affiant 6 RIBED AND SWORN TO BEFORE ME on in exhibited to me his Competent Evidence of Identity by way of issued on at Page No o; b; f .
+1, , citizen, of legal age and with office address at do hereby certify that: 1.
+I am the duly appointed Corporation duly organized and exist with office address at rate Secretary of (the "Corporation"), a sting under and by virtue of the laws of the Republic of the Philippines. lawfully convened meeting of the Board of Directors of the Corporation, the following resolutions were passed and approved: "RESOLVED, That , meetings of the stockholders or special, or at any meeting shares of stock of the Corpor be authorized and appointed, as he is sinted, as the Corporation's Proxy (the "Proxy") to attend all of Premium Leisure Corp.
+(PLC) whether the meeting is regular postponed or adjourned therefrom, with full authority to vote the ration held in PLC and to act upon all matters and resolution that d during meetings, or any adjournments thereof, in the name, place hat PLC be furnished with a certified copy of this resolution and ting validity of this resolution until receipt of written notice of its 3.
+The foregoing resolutions have n the Corporation presently in my cus ot been modified, amended or revoked in accordance with the records of stody.
+IN WITNESS WHEREOF, I have e signed this instrument in on Printed Name and Signature of the Corporate Secretary SUBSCRIBED AND SWORN TO Affiant exhibited to me his Competat BEFORE ME on in ent Evidence of Identity by way of issued on Doc.
+No; Page No; Book No; Series of